firebase/superstatic/README.md

   * `protect` - Adds HTTP basic auth.
 Example:  `username:password`
   * `env`- A file path your application's environment variables file or an object containing values that are made available at the urls `/__/env.json` and `/__/env.js`.
 See the documentation detail on [environment variables](http://docs.firebase.com/guides/environment-variables).
   * `cwd` - The current working directory to set as the root.
 Your application's `public` configuration option will be used relative to this.
-  * `compression` - An option which controls compression via [shrink-ray](https://www.npmjs.com/package/shrink-ray) or [compression](https://www.npmjs.com/package/compression), based on the environment.
-Any truthy value will enable compression.
-Objects will be passed through as configuration options to the compression library (the keys accepted by `shrink-ray` are a superset of the keys accepted by `compression`).
+  * `compression` - An option which controls superstatic's response compression.
+Pass in a standard `compression(req, res, next)` Express middleware function to override the default compression behavior (for example, require [shrink-ray](https://www.npmjs.com/package/shrink-ray) to enable advanced compression schemes such as brotli, or require node.js' stock [compression](https://www.npmjs.com/package/compression) middleware yourself to change the compression quality and caching behavior).
+Any other truthy value will default to the stock node.js middleware.

 ### Server